 Blogging can bring this feeling of constantly needing to be ‘on’ for the public.
 A continual performance on the social media stage.
 But it can kill the creative that feels the need to step off the stage and spend time in uninterrupted silence creating and comprehending oneself.
 I spoke of this struggle for popularity vs. creativity on a past post called Jimmy Crack Corn and I Don’t Care.
 “Getting caught up in numbers takes you away from the reason to blog in the first place”.
 And Sandra of Raincoast Creative Salon started the conversation in this post, Never Enough “Likes”.

-Yet there’s a drive I’ve noticed with fellow bloggers.
+Yet, I’ve noticed with myself and my fellow bloggers, there’s a drive to do all that we can to be heard and make the most of our efforts.
 We sense that this is just a necessary means to accomplish our further goals.
-At times, driven by the fear that I may not find myself happy for my efforts.
-I’m overwhelmed by the infinite possible tools (apps and social networking) to become better and more popular.
+I rather though make these efforts not out of fear but because they make me happy.
+Yet, I’m overwhelmed by the infinite possible tools (apps and social networking) to become better and more popular.
 And I am exhausted before I even go to the places I’m supposed to be online to do all the infinite aforementioned tasks.
-Sigh.
+Google Plus, ahem.
+Sad.

 So I’m going to ask the Universe for some more specific help.
 What I specifically need.
 Manifest destiny.
 Here goes.

 1) To be more debt free.
 Having half of my mortgage paid off would be nice but I‘d settle for not feeling overwhelmed every month.